thearyanahmed/mcp-digitalocean/internal/insights/README.md

 # DigitalOcean Insights Tools

-This directory provides tool-based handlers for interacting with insights-related features via the MCP Server.
+This directory provides tool-based handlers for interacting with DigitalOcean insights-related features via the MCP Server.
 All insight operations are exposed as tools that accept structured arguments—no resource URIs are used.
 Pagination and filtering are supported where applicable.

 ## Supported Tools